wankhede-shreyas/portfolio/README.md

 # 💫 About Me:
-I am a Cloud Architect.
-Engineer and problem-solver at heart!<br>DevOps and SRE for SaaS, PaaS and IaaS are my strong suits. <br>I like to tinker in IoT from time to time in my home-lab.<br>
+I am a Cloud Architect—an engineer and problem-solver at heart!
+DevOps and SRE for SaaS, PaaS, and IaaS are my strong suits.
+I also enjoy tinkering with IoT in my home lab from time to time.<br>

 ## 🌐 Socials: